 This dataset shows the number and percentage of children who are estimated to be in poverty after housing costs are taken into account.
 Rates are based on the number of children in each area, calculated using child benefit data.

 To calculate the number of children classified as in poverty, the data relies on adjustments from two sets of administrative data:

 This measure is calculated using the same administrative data as the Children In Poverty dataset published by HM Revenue and Customs / Department for Work and Pensions (last updated in 2014).
 However, as it is adjusted using Labour Force Survey for a more recent time point, it makes it more up to date, but also not comparable to the other measure for Children in Poverty.
-You can still also view the Children in Poverty dataset from 2014 (take a look here) in Local Insight.

 Because of the way in which this data is constructed, the End Child Poverty report suggests that these measures should not be read as exact counts of the number of children in poverty in each area.
 But rather, as a good indication of where child poverty is particularly high compared to other areas, and where there is greater need to focus efforts to reduce it.